ExpediaGroup/shunting-yard/README.md

         replica-table:
           table-name: test_table_1

+### Orphaned data strategy

+Shunting Yard will invoke Circus Train's default configuration which is to run the Housekeeping process to cleanup dereferenced snapshots.
+This means that Housekeeping configuration must be provided.

+To override this, add the configuration parameter `orphaned-data-strategy`:

+    table-replications:
+      - source-table:
+          database-name: source_database
+          table-name: test_table
+        replica-table:
+          database-name: replica_database
+          table-name: test_table_1
+    orphaned-data-strategy: NONE

+This will ensure that Shunting Yard only starts up Circus Train's replication module, and that no paths are added to a Housekeeping database.

 ### Shunting Yard configuration reference
 The table below describes all the available configuration values for Shunting Yard.